 The CT-CCNP is a Concept-Based Curriculum (CBC), organized by Concepts within the categories of Nursing Profession, Health and Illness, Health Care Systems and Patient Attributes.
 The curriculum is guided by local, regional and national standards and trends within healthcare, higher education, and the nursing discipline

-The newly revised CT-CCNP curriculum has been approved by the by the Connecticut Board of Regents for Higher Education and the Connecticut State Board of Examiners for Nursing, with the consent of the Commissioner of the Connecticut Department of Public Health.
-Each program within the CT-CCNP approaches national accreditation through the Accreditation Commission for Education in Nursing:
+The newly revised CT-CCNP curriculum has been approved by the by the Connecticut Board of Regents for Higher Education and the Connecticut State Board of Examiners for Nursing, with the consent of the Commissioner of the Connecticut Department of Public Health and ACEN.
+Each program within the CT-CCNP approaches national accreditation through the Accreditation Commission for Education in Nursing (ACEN):

 3343 Peachtree Rd NE